escape0707/anki-decks/README.md

 The deck is available at https://ankiweb.net/shared/info/71721214

 Many aspects need to be fine-worked but I have to prepare exams first.
-Leave an issue and discuss with me is always welcomed!
+It will always be welcomed to eave an issue and discuss with me!

 中文：